Fava bean salad

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Top view of a white plate full of fava bean salad and feta.
+Top view of a serving dish full of fava bean salad with pecorino cheese and fennel.

 List of the ingredients